 The Federal Reserve recently dropped interest rates in response to Coronavirus, how does this impact my loan with Earnest?

 We completely understand your desire to take advantage of lower rates.
 Unfortunately, the Fed’s interest rate isn’t the only factor in how our interest rates are set.
 We are committed to offering you the most competitive rates we can find and to offering you the best rate possible based on the market conditions.
-We appreciate this is a time of uncertainty and we are doing our absolute best to provide as much information and support as we can as quickly as possible.
+We understans this is a time of uncertainty and we’re doing our absolute best to provide as much information and support as we can as quickly as possible.

-The White House recently announced plans to freeze interest payments on student loans, what is Earnest doing?
+In March 2020, the White House announced plans to freeze interest payments on student loans, what is Earnest doing?

-This announcement is in regards to federally-owned student loans.
+This announcement was in regards to federally-owned student loans.
 Earnest loans are not subject to this proposed policy change.
 While we’re not part of this policy change, we’ve created options for those experiencing financial hardship.
-Please take a look at the first question mentioned above on reaching out to us to learn more about your options.

 What if I’m considering student loan refinancing during the current national emergency or have a pending application?

-Due to recent events, including an executive order by the President to waive federal student loan interest during the COVID-19 crisis, we want Earnest clients to explore all their options before applying to refinance their federal student loans.
+Due to recent events, including an executive order by the President to waive federal student loan interest for a limited time during the COVID-19 crisis, we want Earnest clients to explore all their options before applying to refinance their federal student loans.